enkidevs/curriculum/General/Networking/test-connectivity.md

  - at each Internet router (node), a reply is sent back to the **source** with the response time
  - this is repeated until the packet reaches its **destination**

-Basically, the two utilities do the same thing, the only  difference being the fact that `traceroute` manipulates **raw** packages, bypassing security mechanisms.
+Basically, the two utilities achieve the same thing, the only difference being that `traceroute` manipulates **raw** packages, bypassing security mechanisms.

 Running `traceroute`:
 ```bash